Available with Spatial Analyst license.

 The contour attribute table contains an elevation attribute for each contour polyline.

-The contour tools produce engineering-quality contours, representing an exact interpretation of the raster surface.
+The contour tools produce high-quality contours, representing an exact interpretation of the raster surface.
 Overall contour accuracy depends on how well the data used to create the input raster represents the actual surface.

 The size of the raster cells used affects the appearance of the output contours.
 A large cell size may result in coarse, blocky contours.